awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-karpenter.md

 <TabItem value="spark-memory-optimized" label="spark-memory-optimized">

-In this tutorial, you will use Karpenter provisioner that uses memory optimized instances.
+In this tutorial, you will use Karpenter Nodepool that uses memory optimized instances.
 This template uses the AWS Node template with Userdata.

 <details>
-<summary> To view Karpenter provisioner for memory optimized instances, Click to toggle content!</summary>
+<summary> To view Karpenter Nodepool for memory optimized instances, Click to toggle content!</summary>

-<CodeBlock language="yaml">{SparkMemoryOptimizedProvisioner}</CodeBlock>
+<CodeBlock language="yaml">{SparkMemoryOptimizedNodepool}</CodeBlock>
 </details>

-To run Spark Jobs that can use this provisioner, you need to submit your jobs by adding `tolerations` to your pod templates
+To run Spark Jobs that can use this Nodepool, you need to submit your jobs by adding `tolerations` to your pod templates

 For example,